-Lockheed wins $15.6M contract to support Aegis activities
+Lockheed wins $22.4M contract to continue support of Aegis weapon system

 - By Mark Hoover

-Lockheed Martin has won a $15.6 million contract with the Navy to support Aegis Platform Systems Engineering Agent activities (PSEA) and Aegis Modernization Advanced Capability Build (ACB) engineering.
+Lockheed Martin has won a $22.4 million contract with the Navy to continue to sustain and provide support services for the Aegis Weapon System.

-Work will be performed in Moorestown, N.J., and is expected to be completed by December 2015.
+Work will be performed in Moorestown, N.J., and Mt.
+Laurel, N.J., and is expected to be completed by June 2017.